haltablizo/1st-qtr-project-proposal/README.md

 Gaming - Stuff game related with two subpages: My favorite indie/RPG games, as well as my fave multiplayer games such as CODM, Tetr.io, Hordes.io, etc.

-Total of 6 webpages excluding the homepage. :)